 What do you write inside a holiday card

-Look for a card with a message that resonates with you, whether it’s geared specifically toward Christmas or New Year’s or more general for the entire season.
+Are you wondering what to write in a Christmas card?
+First, look for a card with a message that resonates with you, whether it’s geared specifically toward Christmas or New Year’s or more general for the entire season.
 “Happy Holidays,” “Very Best Wishes,” and “Season’s Greetings” put it simply and succinctly, but you can also look back with a “Year in Review” or incorporate a hopeful wish for the future, like “Peace on Earth.”
 From there, customize your card with details about your family’s experiences, accomplishments, goals, and photos.
 Looking for more inspiration?
 Head to our guide to holiday greetings.

 Should you send printed or digital holiday cards?